-Analog computers are modular and analog computer "programming" is a process of translating the behavior of a given Disk-globe-and-cylinder integrator system into patched connections between computing elements - the modules that make up an analog computer.
+Analog computers are modular and analog computer "programming" is a process of translating the behavior of a given system into patched connections between computing elements - the modules that make up an analog computer.
 As intermediate steps, this process requires that temporal behavior be described mathematically in the form of differential equations and, in turn, that these equations be converted into patch diagrams.
 While solutions of algebraic equations are single values, solutions of differential equations are functions - i.e., relationships that can be presented as graphs.
-Consequently, Curve integration analog computers produce output in the form of (typically two-dimensional) graphs.
+Consequently, analog computers produce output in the form of (typically two-dimensional) graphs.
 All differential equations can be modeled with just a few kinds of computing elements: inverters, summers, multipliers, and, crucially, integrators.

 Analog computing has one of its major roots in the invention of the mechanical "disk-globe-and-cylinder" integrator.
 Comparable to how interlocked, different-sized gears multiply rotation rates and can thus be seen as performing mathematical multiplication, the disk-globe-and-cylinder integrator can be seen as performing mathematical integration by computing the area under a curve in x/y space.
-The disk-globe-and-cylinder, shown below, consists of a disk, a sphere (or globe), and a cylinder, each mounted to rotate.
+The disk-globe-and-cylinder, shown in the figure on the left, consists of a disk, a sphere (or globe), and a cylinder, each mounted to rotate.

 Disk, sphere, and cylinder are configured with the circular surface of the disk touching the sphere and the sphere, in turn, touching the curved surface of the cylinder such that rotating either one of the three will, under most circumstances, turn the other two.
 In addition to its ability to rotate, the sphere can also be moved linearly back and forth along its rotational axis, which runs parallel to the disk's diameter, without ever losing contact with either disk or cylinder.
+With the disk rotating at a constant rate a to mark the passage of time, the input rotation b is made to follow a curve that changes over its horizontal time axis, moving the sphere across the diameter of the disk.
+The resulting output rotation c of the cylinder is then the integral of the area under curve b.

 By feeding the output rotation of the cylinder c back to drive the input rotation b, the integrator can be used, in principle, to solve first-order differential equations and plot their solution graphs.
 Two integrators in series with the output of the second integrator fed back to drive the input of the first one allows a second-order differential equation to be solved, and so on.
-This working principle of mechanical analog computers can be implemented more efficiently using analog electronics, specifically by patching operational amplifiers such that they integrate their electrical inputs over time by charging and discharging capacitors.
+This working principle of mechanical analog computers can be implemented amplifiers such that they integrate their electrical inputs over time by charging and discharging capacitors.